 7. Video Structure

-No set structure, it’s completely up to you, however if you are seeking some guidance please see below.
+No set structure.
+If you are seeking some guidance please see below.

 • Introduce yourself: Your name, where you are from, your most recent place of employment

 • Take short video clips of each step of the recipe (and stitch together using app)

 • Please ensure that your video is under 10-minutes

 8. Where can I record the videos?

 No set requirements, you can film at your home or the workplace.

 These videos will represent you and your personality on social media so dress for the occasion.